bloch-elkouby-lab/website/presentations/index.md

 Bloch-Elkouby, S. (2013, June).
 Integrative therapy in effect: A case study.
 Paper Presented at the Annual Meeting of the Society for the Exploration of Psychotherapy Integration.
 Barcelona, Spain.

 ## Panels chaired
-Upcoming: Bloch-Elkouby.
-(2023, October).
+Bloch-Elkouby, S. (2023, October).
 Working with patients at high-risk for suicidal behaviors and lethal overdoses across treatment phases: new conceptual developments.
-Upcoming panel chaired at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
+Panel chaired at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
 Amherst, Massachusetts.

 Bloch-Elkouby, S. (2021, June).
 The impact of cultural differences and biases on the process and outcome of psychotherapy.
 Panel chaired at the Annual Meeting of the Society for Psychotherapy Research.
 Heidelberg, Germany (online event).